 Skip to content

-The lower section of Moorabool Yulluk (Moorabool River) between She Oaks and Batesford has nine private diversion weirs that are significant barriers to fish.
+The lower section of the Moorabool River between She Oaks and Batesford has nine private diversion weirs that are significant barriers to fish.
 These barriers have increased the extent of slow-flowing habitat and reduced habitat diversity.

-Water allocated to the Moorabool Yulluk (Moorabool River) environmental entitlement is stored in Lal Lal Reservoir.
-The entitlement includes passing flows that are a significant component of annual streamflows and help maintain low flows through winter.
-Water use is limited by both inflows to the reservoir and by a use cap specified in the entitlement.
-The priority reaches for deliveries of water for the environment are between Lal Lal Reservoir and She Oaks Weir (reaches 3 a and 3b, as shown in Figure 3.6.1), as that is where the small amount of available water can have the most benefit.
-Environmental flows may also provide some benefits to flow-dependent values in the reach between She Oaks Weir and the confluence with the Barwon River.
+Water allocated to the Moorabool River environmental entitlement is stored in Lal Lal Reservoir.
+The entitlement references passing flow, a significant component of annual streamflow and helps maintain a low flow through winter.
+Water use is limited by inflows to the reservoir and by a use cap specified in the entitlement.
+The priority reaches for deliveries of water for the environment are between Lal Lal Reservoir and She Oaks Weir (reaches 3a and 3b, as shown in Figure 3.6.1), as that is where the small amount of available water can have the most benefit.
+Environmental flows may also benefit flow-dependent values in the reach between She Oaks Weir and the confluence with the Barwon River.

 Proportion of water entitlements in the Moorabool River held by private users, water corporations and environmental water holders on 30 June 2020